 Although accountability for results is critical, often the public procurement officers responsible for holding service providers accountable are enforcers of a strict set of rules, including overly-prescriptive RFPs and cumbersome reporting requirements.
 While such measures are intended to ensure good stewardship of tax dollars, they rarely show a particular provider's impact.
 They also allow little room-and few incentives-for innovative ideas.
 This challenge applies to both small, new providers and to larger, established providers exploring a new program model or service.
 Further, costly application processes and administrative burdens like delayed payments can exclude smaller providers and favor larger providers with the resources to compete more successfully.
 While smaller does not always mean more innovative, increasing the pool of potential competitors should lead to improved quality.
-When Dace West and the Denver Office of Strategic Partnerships set out to reform the city's purchasing of nonprofit services,36 they began by assessing the current system.
+When Dace West and the Denver Office of Strategic Partnerships set out to reform the city's purchasing of nonprofit services.
+The providers are enforcers and the polar providers are enforcers and the providers are enforcers.

+assessing the current system.
 West and her team identified many administrative hurdles, from duplication in information sharing by nonprofit applicants to overreaching monitoring and reporting requirements.
 They also identified a number of inefficiencies burdening the government departments directly, including inconsistent procurement training for staff, lengthy RFP development processes, significant duplication of effort in advertising opportunities, and misalignment of target outcomes and goals.